Satellites of spherical subgroups: Introduction

+In \cite{BPe}, Brion and Peyre investigated the virtual Poincar\'{e} polynomials of homogeneous spaces under complex connected linear algebraic groups.
+In particular, they showed that they are polynomials in~$t^2$.
+They also obtained a factorization result for the virtual Poincar\'{e} polynomial of {\em regular embeddings} in the sense of \cite{BifetConciniProcesi} of such homogeneous spaces, provided that the stabilizer of a typical point is connected.

-If $X$ is a spherical homogeneous space $G/H$ then $P_X(t)$ is a polynomial in $t^2$ and so the function $P_X(t^{1/2})$ is a polynomial in $t$.
-More generally, if $X$ is a spherical embedding of a spherical homogeneous space $G/H$, then $P_X(t^{1/2})$ is a polynomial since $X$ is a disjoint finite union of $G$-orbits which are all spherical homogeneous spaces.
+Accordingly, if $X$ is a spherical homogeneous space $G/H$, then the function $P_X(t^{1/2})$ is a polynomial in $t$.
+By additivity, if $X$ is a spherical embedding of a spherical homogeneous space $G/H$, then $P_X(t^{1/2})$ is a polynomial since $X$ is a disjoint finite union of $G$-orbits which are all spherical homogeneous spaces.
 Therefore, for our purpose, it will be convenient to set:

 For example, $\tilde{P}_X(t)=(t-1)^r t^s$ if $XÊ\cong (\C^*)^r \times \C^s$.
 Abusing of notations, we continue to call the function $\tilde{P}_X$ the {\em virtual Poincar\'{e} polynomial} of $X$.